Neural Magic

 Acquisition in 2021

-StackRox, Inc. develops a Kubernetes-native container security platform that helps enterprises secure their cloud-native applications throughout the entire life cycle, from build to deploy to runtime.
-The platform offers deep visibility into container and microservice activity, enabling users to discover and categorize assets effectively.
-It protects cloud workloads by detecting various cyber threats, including code injection and privilege escalation, while orchestrating threat responses through policy-driven workflows.
-StackRox integrates seamlessly with existing DevOps and security tools, allowing teams to operationalize security measures efficiently.
-The company serves a diverse clientele, including cloud-native organizations, Global 2000 enterprises, and government agencies.
-Founded in 2014, StackRox is headquartered in Mountain View, California.
+StackRox, Inc. is a cybersecurity company that specializes in container security and Kubernetes environments.
+Founded in 2014 and based in Mountain View, California, StackRox offers a Kubernetes-native security platform designed to protect cloud-native applications throughout their entire life cycle, from build to deploy to runtime.
+The platform provides deep visibility into container activities, enabling users to discover and categorize assets, generate summary reports, and log activities for auditing.
+It also protects cloud workloads by detecting various cyber threats, orchestrating threat responses through policy-driven workflows, and facilitating rapid threat hunting for effective root cause analysis.
+By integrating with existing DevOps and security tools, StackRox helps enterprises enforce security and compliance policies at scale, serving a diverse clientele that includes cloud-native companies, Global 2000 enterprises, and government agencies.

 NooBaa